List of Pandora Hearts characters

-The Pandora Hearts series features an extensive cast of fictional characters created by Jun Mochizuki.
-The series revolves around Oz, heir to the Vessalius Dukedom, who has just turned fifteen.
-His life is rich and carefree, darkened only by the constant absence of his father.
-At his coming-of-age ceremony, everything changes.
-For no reason that he can discern, Oz is cast into the prison known as the "Abyss", only to be saved by a girl known as Alice, the Bloodstained Black Rabbit.
-The mystery there begins as Oz unravels the mystery behind Alice, the Abyss and the strange organization known as "Pandora".
+Pandora Hearts is a Japanese manga series features an extensive cast of fictional characters created by Jun Mochizuki.
+The story follows Oz Vessalius, the heir to the house of Vessalius, whose coming-of-age ceremony is set upon by strangers who condemn him for the sin of being alive and banish him into the depths of Abyss, an otherworldly dimension.

 Vessalius Dukedom

 The Vessalius Dukedom is one of the Four Great Dukedoms and wields one of four black-winged Chains known as Gryphon.
 Before the tragedy of Sablier, the Vessalius were low-ranking viscounts.
-The family's fame and prestige was brought about by Jack Vessalius - third (and illegitimate) son of the viscount at the time - after his heroic actions during the tragedy of Sablier.
+The family's fame and prestige was brought about by Jack Vessalius–third (and illegitimate) son of the viscount at the time—after his heroic actions during the tragedy of Sablier.